Validation Services for Biopharmaceuticals and ATMPs

 The objective of product characterization is to contribute to a better knowledge of product-biology and structure-function relationships.
 The biotechnological product is characterized by its biological, physico- and immunochemical properties, and by purity and impurities.

 The assessment of the biological properties, however, plays a major role in establishing a characterization profile.
-In defining the critical product quality, these properties add quality attributes and support product safety.
-Analyses are mandatory GMP requirements for release and marketing authorization.
+In defining critical product quality, these properties add quality attributes and support product safety.
+Analyses are mandatory GMP requirements for release and marketing authorization according to ICH Q6B.

 Specification is defined as a list of tests, references to analytical procedures, and appropriate acceptance criteria for the test described (Source ICH Q6B).